 Obviously, it’s much easier and cheaper to buy a CFD on a particular index rather than buying or selling all stocks that comprise it.
 Additionally, while trading stocks demands an in-depth financial understanding of any single company, indices offer trading opportunities with only a general, balanced view of the economy as a whole.

 Simply put, if a trader believes that the market could rise in the future, he would buy an index CFD.
-If he believes that the market could fall, he would sell the index CFD.
+If he believes that the market could fall, he would short sell the index CFD.

 In conclusion: Trading indices is a great way to speculate on the world’s top financial markets and keep abreast of the top stock markets without having to analyse the performance of individual companies.
 Not surprisingly, many traders today have begun seeing an immediate advantage to trading an index rather than individual stocks.